Parking Reform Summer Research Intern

 Compensation: $25 per hour

-The Parking Reform Network is a non-profit organization with the mission to educate the public about the impact of parking policy on climate change, equity, housing, and transportation.
+The Parking Reform Network is a nonprofit organization with the mission to educate the public about the impact of parking policy on climate change, equity, housing, and transportation.
 In partnership with allied organizations, we accelerate the adoption of critical parking reforms through research, coalition-building, and direct advocacy.
-With over 600 members in the United States and across the globe, we are leading the way.
-Cities are implementing parking policy reforms at an increasingly rapid pace.
+With over 700 members in the United States and across the globe, we are leading the way.
+Cities and states are implementing parking policy reforms at an increasingly rapid pace.

 Specific duties of this internship may include: